mw866/pCTR/README.md

 # pCTR
-Predict the Click-Through Rate of ads given the query and user information.
+Predict the Click-Through Rate of ads given the query and user information The data sets are from KDD Cup 2012, Track 2.

 ## Usage